-Furthermore, research by Verizon Wireless in their 2017 and 2018 Data Breach Investigation Report shows that the public sector reported the most cyber security incidents.
-A 2017 study by the Ponemon Institute found that governments pay an average of \$110 per record lost in a data breach.
+Furthermore, research by Verizon Wireless in their 2018 Data Breach Investigation Report shows that the public sector reported the most cybersecurity incidents.
+A 2018 study by the Ponemon Institute found that governments pay an average of \$75 per record lost in a data breach

-To help Washington's local governments protect their Information Technology (IT) systems, we are offering them the opportunity to participate in a performance audit designed to assess whether there are opportunities to improve their IT systems.
+To help Washington's local governments protect their information technology (IT) systems, we are offering them the opportunity to participate in a performance audit designed to assess whether there are opportunities to improve those systems.

-The City of Battle Ground chose to participate in this audit.
+Cowlitz County chose to participate in this audit.